indieopensource/paid-license/terms.md

 ## <a id="Definitions"></a>Definitions

+1.  **Concurrent Users** means the number of _Users_ logged into or using the _Software_ at any given time.

-1.  **Customer Personnel** means _Customer_'s employees and each _Customer_ subsidiary's employees, as well as independent contractors providing services to _Customer_.
+2.  **Customer Personnel** means _Customer_'s employees and each _Customer_ subsidiary's employees, as well as independent contractors providing services to _Customer_.

-2.  **Documentation** means documentation for the _Software_.
+3.  **Documentation** means documentation for the _Software_.

-3.  **Indemnification** means indemnifying and holding harmless for all liability, expenses, damages, and costs.
+4.  **Indemnification** means indemnifying and holding harmless for all liability, expenses, damages, and costs.

-4.  **Infringement Claim** means a court order against _Customer_'s use of the _Software_ based on a claim that it infringes any _Intellectual Property Right_ or breaks any law, or a threat of that kind of claim that _Developer_ believes credible.
+5.  **Infringement Claim** means a court order against _Customer_'s use of the _Software_ based on a claim that it infringes any _Intellectual Property Right_ or breaks any law, or a threat of that kind of claim that _Developer_ believes credible.

-5.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.
+6.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.

-6.  **Latest Version of the Software** means the latest of the _Covered Versions_ of the _Software_.
+7.  **Latest Version of the Software** means the latest of the _Covered Versions_ of the _Software_.

-7.  **Legal Claims** means claims, demands, lawsuits, and other legal actions.
+8.  **Legal Claims** means claims, demands, lawsuits, and other legal actions.

-8.  **License Keys** means license keys or other secrets used to validate rights to use the _Software_.
+9.  **License Keys** means license keys or other secrets used to validate rights to use the _Software_.

-9.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).
+10.  **Notice** means a written communication from one side to the other per [Notice Process](#Notice_Process).

-10.  **Permission** means prior _Notice_ of consent.
+11.  **Permission** means prior _Notice_ of consent.

-11.  **Public Software Repository** means a website or Internet service that provides free-of-charge downloads of _Publicly Licensed_ _Software_.
+12.  **Public Software Repository** means a website or Internet service that provides free-of-charge downloads of _Publicly Licensed_ _Software_.

-12.  **Publicly Licensed** means published with a notice of a license to the public, or to everyone who receives a copy.
+13.  **Publicly Licensed** means published with a notice of a license to the public, or to everyone who receives a copy.

-13.  **Permitted Use of the Software** means _Customer_'s use of the _Software_, other than _Use of the Software at Customer's Own Risk_.
+14.  **Permitted Use of the Software** means _Customer_'s use of the _Software_, other than _Use of the Software at Customer's Own Risk_.

-14.  **Prepaid Fees** means fees _Customer_ prepaid under this agreement for time remaining in the term of this agreement.
+15.  **Prepaid Fees** means fees _Customer_ prepaid under this agreement for time remaining in the term of this agreement.

+16.  **Running Instances** means the number of copies of the _Software_ _Customer_ runs at any given time.

-15.  **Software Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.
+17.  **Software Dependencies** means software from others that the _Software_ depends on, installs, configures, or links, directly or indirectly.

-16.  **Use of the Software at Customer's Own Risk** means:
+18.  **Use of the Software at Customer's Own Risk** means:

      1.  use of the _Software_ in breach of this agreement